skaiser33/harmonic/README.md

 - The complexities of certain form interactions with database queries.

 ## Major Victories
-- While I wasn't able to execute all scoped features, the major components of the app are all present is some form.
+- While I wasn't able to execute all scoped features, the major components of the app are all present in some form.
 - Though I have a ways to go, CSS is starting to feel less intimidating.
 - I've enjoyed thinking about how to launch an app like this. (ie: an invite-only pre-launch registration to establish sufficient userbase, paid tiers with extra features and unpaid tiers with ads, sponsorship/partnership with a company like Guitar Center)
 - This is an app I would use!